Sonjoo/hack-life-avatar/Readme.md

 ### This Repository is for mastering TDD

-> I am trying to make project for testing my life
+> This project is in just beginning.
+> In few month there migth be code